Layer Construction of Topological Crystalline Insulator LaSbTe: 7. Conclusion

-\emph{Conclusion.}---Based on the first-principles calculations, we conclude that a TCI phase~\tci~ with hourglass SS and hinge state can be viewed as stacking of two~\ti~due to structural phase transition.
+Based on the first-principles calculations, we conclude that a TCI phase~\tci~ with hourglass SS and hinge state can be viewed as stacking of two~\ti~due to structural phase transition.
 This dimensional reduction method can effectively capture the physics of TCI.
-Specially, as far as we know, this is the first time to find a paradigm in experimentally available material which visually maps the LC in real space to the band topology in momentum space.
-For example in a TCI family of Ba$_3$Cd$_2$As$_4$ \cite{zhangt2019}, it also can be considered as a LC: $(\bar001;0){\otimes} (\bar001;\frac{1}{2})$, but it can't give a image that directly corresponds to the crystal structure in real space.
-This perfect paradigm is a good platform to understand the underlying physics of TCIs and the relationship between TIs and TCIs.
+To the best of our knowledge, this is the first demonstration of a paradigm that visually maps the LC in real space to the band topology in momentum space for experimentally available material.
+For example, Ba$_3$Cd$_2$As$_4$ \cite{zhangt2019} can also be considered as an LC: $(001;0){\otimes} (001;1/2)$, but it cannot give an image that directly corresponds to the crystal structure in real space.
+Our paradigmatic demonstration offers an excellent platform to understand the underlying physics of TCIs and the relationship between TIs and TCIs.

-We acknowledge helpful discussions with Yi Jiang and Zhida Song.
-Z.T acknowledges the Foundation of Guizhou Science and Technology Department under Grant No. QKH-LHZ[2017]7091.
-Z.W. acknowledges support from the National Thousand-Young-Talents Program, the CAS Pioneer Hundred Talents Program, and the National Natural Science Foundation of China.
-H.W. acknowledges support from the Ministry of Science and Technology of China under grant numbers 2016YFA0300600 and 2018YFA0305700, the Chinese Academy of Sciences under grant number XDB28000000, the Science Challenge Project (No. TZ2016004), the K. C. Wong Education Foundation (GJTD-2018-01), Beijing Municipal Science \& Technology Commission (Z181100004218001) and Beijing Natural Science Foundation (Z180008).
+\textbf{Acknowledgments} We acknowledge helpful discussions with Yi Jiang and Zhida Song.
+This work was supported by the National Natural Science Foundation of China under Grant Nos.
+11504117, 11674369,11925408, 11921004 and 11974395.
+Zhiyun Tan acknowledges the Foundation of Guizhou Science and Technology Department under Grant No. QKH-LHZ[2017]7091.
+Zhijun Wang acknowledges support from the National Thousand-Young-Talents Program, the CAS Pioneer Hundred Talents Program, and the National Natural Science Foundation of China.
+Hongming Weng acknowledges support from the National Key Research and Development Program of China (Grant Nos.
+2016YFA0300600, 2016YFA0302400, and 2018YFA0305700), the K. C. Wong Education Foundation (GJTD-2018-01).